Alex Dombrandt: Club career

-In February 2018, Harlequins announced Dombrandt's signature for the following season.
+In February 2018, Dombrandt signed for Harlequins ahead of the following season.

 Dombrandt reduced his weight from 130 kg (at university) to 120 kg by the 2019-2020 season.

-He scored a try during Harlequins 43-36 defeat of Bristol Bears in the Premiership semi-final, a game in which Quins recovered from a 28 point deficit to win.
-He started the following week in the Premiership final against Exeter Chiefs and scored another try as Harlequins won the game 40-38 in the highest scoring Premiership final ever.
+He scored a try during Harlequins 43–36 victory against Bristol Bears in the Premiership semi-final, a game in which Quins recovered from a 28 point deficit to win.
+He started the following week in the Premiership final against Exeter Chiefs and scored another try as Harlequins won the game 40–38 in the highest scoring Premiership final ever.

 In April 2024, he started for Harlequins in their Champions Cup Round of 16 victory over Glasgow Warriors, winning 28–24 at The Stoop, the first time the club had ever won a knockout game in the competition.
-The following week he scored a try against Bordeaux Begles, winning 42-41, to give them their second ever victory in the knockout stages of the competition and the first time they have achieved this away.
+The following week he scored a try against Bordeaux Begles, winning 42–41, to give them their second ever victory in the knockout stages of the competition and the first time they have achieved this away.

 Ahead of the 2024–25 season, he was named permanent captain of Harlequins taking over from Stephan Lewies.
 In December 2024, he scored a hat-trick in their opening home fixture of the 2024–25 Champions Cup in a 56–19 win over the Stormers.
 In February 2025, he scored a try and captained the side in the Premiership Cup against Saracens during his 150th appearance for the club.